How can I enrol into group classes?

 Do you offer board and train?

 At present we do not offer board and train services.
-We find that our clients have more success be learning with their dogs.
+We find that our clients have more success when they are learning with their dogs.

 Do you offer dog walking?